tue-robotics/ed_rviz_plugins/README.md

 And compile

-    cd <your_catkin_workspace>:
+    cd <your_catkin_workspace>
-    catkin_make
+    catkin build

 ## Tutorial

-All ED tutorials can be found in the ed_tutorials package: https://github.com/tue-robotics/ed_tutorials
+All ED tutorials can be found in the ed_tutorials package: <https://github.com/tue-robotics/ed_tutorials>